Adaptive Relaxation based Non-Conservative Chance Constrained Stochastic MPC: Introduction

+Some of the limitations of \cite{korda2014stochastic,time_avg, munoz2018stochastic,capone2024online} are avoided by~\cite{IEEE_1} which can be applied to systems with unknown uncertainty distribution/statistics.
+Also,~\cite{IEEE_1} does not need the assumptions of terminal stability of the state and the type of the objective function (except convexity assumptions), and the implementation of the SMPC is computationally inexpensive and has similar computation cost as that of a nominal MPC.
+The above mentioned properties make the work in~\cite{IEEE_1} ideal for economic MG dispatch, and forms the primary reference on which we develop our work.

-The authors in~\cite{IEEE_1} proposed an online chance constrained SMPC that adaptively tightens the state constraints based on the time-average of past violations.
-The authors developed an adaptive constraint tightening rule that allows the time-average of violations of the system to converge to the maximum allowable violation probability (interpreted as time-average of violations) in closed-loop.
+In \cite{IEEE_1}, the authors developed an adaptive state constraint tightening rule that allows the time-average of violations of the system to converge to the maximum allowable violation probability in closed-loop under an ideal control policy assumption (which may be unmet for practical implementation).
 However, as clarified by the authors, the convergence was argued intuitively without rigorous proof.
-The authors showed the convergence holds for a special simplified class of linear systems subject to the time-average of violations at every time step avoiding a critical region in the neighborhood of the maximum allowable time-average of violations.
-Thus, the smaller the width of the critical region, the greater are the chances of the system satisfying the conditions necessary for convergence.
-The advantages of the work lies in its applicability to systems where the uncertainty probability distribution/statistics or periodicity is not assumed.
-The work also does not need the assumption of terminal stability of the state and the type of the objective function (except convexity assumptions), and the implementation of the SMPC is computationally inexpensive and has similar complexity as that of a nominal MPC.
-The above mentioned properties make the work in~\cite{IEEE_1} ideal for economic MG dispatch, and forms the primary reference on which we develop our work.
+Also, despite its advantages,~\cite{IEEE_1} is still not robust to significant violation of chance constraints under time-varying uncertainty distribution.

-While significant advancements have been made to develop SMPC with varying degrees of simplifying assumptions, computational cost, and ability to avoid over-conservativeness in closed-loop chance constraint satisfaction, there exists a gap in the literature of exploiting these non-conservative methods for economic MG dispatch under uncertainty.
-Some recent works involving economic MG dispatch in VRE intensive grids with chance constraints are reviewed below.
+While significant theoretical advancements have been made to develop SMPC with varying degrees of simplifying assumptions, computational cost, and ability to avoid over-conservativeness in closed-loop chance constraint satisfaction, there exists a gap in the literature of exploiting these non-conservative methods for economic MG dispatch under uncertainty.
+Some recent applied works involving economic MG dispatch in VRES intensive grids with chance constraints are explored in~\cite{guo2017model,Liu2017,Yuan2021,Garifi2018,Gulin2015,ding2022distributionally,aghdam2020stochastic,wang2023optimal, ciftci2019data}.